Albresky/mlir-aie/AIEDialect.md

 at each tile are respectively 2, 3 and 4 for tiles `%tile12`, `%tile13` and `%tile23`.
 This overrides the depth analysis specified in the first example.

-## Data Layout Transformations on AIE-ML devices
+#### Data Layout Transformations on AIE-ML devices

 On AIE-ML devices, objectFifos can also apply data layout transformations by using the DMAs n-dimensional address generation scheme.
-Two transformations can be applied for an objectFifo: one on the producer side, given by a `toStream` attribute, and one transformation on the consumer side, given by a `fromStream` attribute.
+Two transformations can be applied for an objectFifo: one on the producer side, given by a `dimensionsToStream` attribute, and one transformation on the consumer side, given by a `dimensionsFromStream` attribute.
 See the `DMABDOp` documentation for a description of strides and sizes.
-The `toStream` and `fromStream` optional attributes are given directly following the producer or consumer tile declaration.
+The `dimensionsToStream` and `dimensionsFromStream` optional attributes are given directly following the producer or consumer tile declaration.
 Different transformations can be specified for each consumer.
 See example below.

-Note that using data layout transformations will cause the DMA be used even between adjacent tiles whose objectFifos would otherwise use shared memory.
+Note that using data layout transformations will cause DMAs to be used even between adjacent tiles whose objectFifos would otherwise use shared memory.

 Further note that data layout transforms always apply at a granularity of